Uniswap/docs/versioned_docs/version-V1/guides/nifty-smashers/tribes.md

 **Ape**

 - Pressing the SA button throws a banana in the aimed direction (left, right, up, down, diagonals) until it hits an opponent, hits a map part or flies off the map
-- Pressing the SA button again makes the banana fly back to the Degen, making it possible to hit an opponent again.
+- Pressing the SA button again makes the banana fly back to the DEGEN, making it possible to hit an opponent again.
 - Bananas can be hit with a bat and fly in the aimed direction

 ![https://cdn.discordapp.com/emojis/876655087869644830.png?size=44](https://cdn.discordapp.com/emojis/876655087869644830.png?size=44)